theodorosploumis/notes/design/figma/figma.md

 - Auto-layout: Is auto layout applied where necessary
 - Constraints: Are constraints applied where necessary
 - Adaption: Are there adaptions for different breakpoints (e.g. grid adaption or change of entire component design).
   If so, are they documented correctly?
 - Text: Is the text formatted correctly (auto height, fixed-width etc.)

-## Does the component still work with:
+## Does the component still work with

 - Little content: does the component work with little content
 - Medium content: Does the component work with medium content
 - Large content: Does the component work with large text
 - Missing content: Is there a fallback for missing content or errors?